Available with Standard or Advanced license.

 - There is no conflict detection applied when editing the default version.
 When one user updates a feature and saves the edits, and another user updates the same feature and saves the edits, the last update made overwrites the first.

 Edit a named version

-If you're managing multiple projects, work orders, or jobs, you'll require a structured approach to workflow management.
+If you manage multiple projects, work orders, or jobs, you need a structured approach to workflow management.
 Discrete work units involving many edit sessions and spanning numerous days, weeks, or months can be maintained without affecting the default version.
 Examples of these discrete work units are a highway improvement scheme, the installation of a new phone service, or an ongoing maintenance project for a gas pipeline.
 When a work order or project is initiated, to isolate edits, you can create a named version from the default version.

-If you've chosen a strategy in which no one edits the default version directly, the geodatabase administrator can modify the version properties and set the version access level to protected, allowing users to continue to view the default version but restricting their access level to read-only.
+If you choose a strategy in which no one edits the default version directly, the geodatabase administrator can modify the version properties and set the version access level to protected, allowing users to continue to view the default version but restricting their access level to read-only.
 Any editor wanting to modify the data must create a named version.

 The locking model allows for multiple simultaneous viewers or a single editor as follows:

 - Once an editor begins editing a named version, an exclusive lock is obtained and no other users can connect to the version during the edit session.